 Proposals should fall into one of the following categories:

-• Chapters will focus on science teaching and learning in online environments for early childhood OR elementary grade levels.
+• Chapters will focus on science teaching and learning in online environments for secondary OR elementary grade levels.
 Chapters must integrate research, theory, and practice in a style and tone that assumes the text will be an assigned text for science methods and/or educational technology courses as well as professional development.
 As such, authors are encouraged to cite relevant research but to avoid being overly “research-y” and with an eye for being accessible to a wide audience and to engage readers in both the practical and theoretical aspects of teaching science online.
 Additionally, the authors are strongly encouraged to include steps to address issues of access to technology and to be mindful of supporting equitable online education.

-• Lesson plans must be written in 5E format (engage, explore, explain, elaborate/extend, evaluate) and provide readers with classroom-ready online science lessons that address the unique needs of early childhood or elementary students and can be integrated into existing curriculum.
+• Lesson plans must be written in 5E format (engage, explore, explain, elaborate/extend, evaluate) and provide readers with classroom-ready online science lessons that address the unique needs of secondary or elementary students and can be integrated into existing curriculum.
 Lessons must be aligned to the Next Generation Science Standards (NGSS) and three-dimensional learning as outlined in A Framework for K-12 Science Education.

 • Cases and disputes are designed to bring various aspects of science teaching and learning online “to life.”
 They are designed to showcase how the concepts and ideas discussed in the chapters and lesson plans bear on the actual practice of teaching and learning and focus on situations that may arise in the course of teaching science in online environments.
 The cases and disputes can be used independently or in concert with particular chapters to foster self-reflection for both new and veteran teachers and can be used to guide small group or class-wide discussion in courses and professional development activities.